 You do not have to go through a coronary calcium scan frequently.
-A heart scan once every ten years is enough to assess your heart condition.
+A CT Heart Scan once every ten years is enough to assess your heart condition.

 Will I be admitted to the hospital?

 You do not need to be admitted to the hospital.
-A heart scan is a simple procedure, and you can go home immediately after the test.
+A CT Heart Scan is a simple procedure, and you can go home immediately after the test.

 Can I exercise with a high calcium score?